Centiq/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Navigate through the drop-down menu: "SAP S/4HANA Server 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "Primary Application Server Instance"
 1. On the Parameter Settings Screen Select "Custom" and click "Next"
 1. Ensure the Profile Directory is set to `/sapmnt/<SID>/profile/` or  `/usr/sap/<SID>/SYS/profile` and click "Next"
-1. Set the Message Server Port to `36nn` where `nn` is the ASCS Instance number and click "Next"
+1. Set the Message Server Port to `36nn` where `nn` is the ASCS Instance number, for example: `3600` and click "Next"
 1. Set the Master Password for All Users and click "Next"
 1. On the Software Package Browser Screen set the Search Directory to `/usr/sap/install/download_basket` then click "Next"
 1. ⌛️ ... wait several minutes for `below-the-fold-list` to populate then click "Next"